 Your voice is an important part of your feminine image.
-Even if you rarely go out in public as a woman, there’s bound to come a time when you have to open your mouth and speak to someone.
+Even if you rarely go out in public as a woman, there’s bound to come a time when you’ll need to open up your mouth and speak to someone.

-Don’t you want to be the whole pretty package?
+You want to be the whole pretty package, right?
 Having a voice that’s congruent with your image is a big part of that.

 How do you know if your voice is too deep?
-Your best bet is to use a frequency tuner to measure the pitch of your voice.
+Your best option is to use a frequency tuner to measure the pitch of your voice.
 Here are the typical frequency ranges for masculine and feminine voices:

 - Male voices typically range from 100-150 Hz